Therapeutic Yoga Method

 Meet Ayla, owner and founder of Clarity of Heart Yoga

 I believe that people should be able to practice yoga sustainably throughout the course of their entire life.
 The Therapeutic Yoga Method is devoted to creating and maintaining physical, mental and emotional well-being as we age.
-My approach is an integration of my extensive learnings from diverse mentors and schools of yoga.
-I design every sequence strategically to harmonize and strengthen the body in a systematic and efficient way.

 Visit Us